I remember walking to Ingalls, our elementary school.

-My mother exclaimed that her son, Duane lived in those books.
-I only knew that I couldn’t get enough of the information on some subject and wanted more.
+My mother exclaimed that I lived in those books.
+I only knew that I couldn’t get enough information on some subjects and wanted more.

 Few understood my fascination with knowledge, but that was more than 50 years before I was diagnosed with Asperger’s Syndrome.
 That is nothing more than high-functioning autism.
 I remember my third-grade teacher, Mrs. White.
 We all loved her, but I was puzzled because I realized that I was smarter than she was.
-In the fifth grade, I had a male teacher, Mr. Youngman, and that was rare.
+In the fifth grade, I had a male teacher, Mr. Youngman.
+A male teacher was rare.
 All of my other teachers told my mother that I wasn’t college material.
 Mr. Youngman told my mother, “Duane can do anything that he wants.”
 Of course, it was only one opinion out of 5, so she discounted it.

 Back to Young Duane